digitalocean/terraform-provider-digitalocean/website/docs/r/certificate.html.markdown

 Provides a DigitalOcean Certificate resource that allows you to manage certificates for configuring TLS termination in Load Balancers.
 Certificates created with this resource can be referenced in your Load Balancer configuration via their ID.
+The certificate can either be a custom one provided by you or automatically generated one with Let's Encrypt.

 ## Example Usage